3.2 Stormwater Management Design

 Water Quality Rate Control: The ability of an SMP to reduce the release rate of the WQv to not exceed the maximum release rate

 Large Storm Rate Control: The ability of an SMP sized for Water Quality compliance to reduce the discharge rate of large runoff events and to be resized to manage large storm events, which is helpful in complying with the Flood Control and PHS Release Rate requirements

-Operation and Maintenance Costs: The annual costs associated with operation and maintenance activities for the SMP.
+Operations and Maintenance (O&M) Costs: The annual costs associated with O&M activities for the SMP.
 They were derived from the maintenance cost analysis prepared for the LTCPU.